mixlr/mixlr.github.io/_posts/2016-02-02-10-open-source-technologies-at-mixlr.md

 tags: backend, technology, lists
 ---

+<a name="top"></a>
-<p class="info_block"><strong>We're hiring!</strong> We're passionate about building exciting, rock-solid systems using the best open source software.
-If you're a backend developer who feels likewise, come and join our team. <a href="/jobs">Visit the Mixlr jobs homepage</a>.</p>
+<p class="info_block"><strong>We're hiring.</strong> If you're a backend developer who is passionate about building rock-solid, high-usage systems using open source technology, you might find Mixlr to be a great team to join. <a href="/jobs">Visit the Mixlr jobs homepage</a>.</p>

-We rely on a host of amazing open source technologies to build the Mixlr platform, and thought it was about time we shared our favourite examples, and why they play such a big part in building our service.
+We rely on a host of amazing open source technologies to build the Mixlr platform.
+This post offers an overview of some of our favourite examples, and why they play such a big part in building our service.

 1. [PostgreSQL](#postgresql)
 1. [Redis](#redis)